-The details of data are not presented here: rather, this seminar paper highlights the overall knowledge and information management (K&IM) practices and the major challenges associated with information evaluation practice based on the findings in the case study companies.
+However, the details of data are not presented here.
+This seminar paper highlights the overall knowledge and information management (K&IM) practice and the major challenges on information evaluation practice based on an overall observation on the case study companies.